Skip to main content

 (2019)

-I worked at Bayes briefly in the 80s with Bob, Janet, Sarah, Jayne, and Lisa.
+Comment: I worked at Bayes briefly in the 1980s with Bob, Janet, Sarah, Jayne, and Lisa.
 It felt like the coolest job in town.
 I remember the listening booth and selling some of the first hip hop albums, Streetdance, Grandmaster Flash, as well as early Madonna, Frankie and NOW 5.
 Saw the arrival of the first CDs.
 I’m not sure I was a great shop assistant, but Bayes gave me a lifelong love of music and records.
 Thanks folks.

 (2022)